Mateo-2005/Final-Project---airline/README.md

 ### 🛠 Functional Elements

 Results 📈
-Automation of important processes such as flight management, reservations, and cancellations.
+- Automation of important processes such as flight management and reservations.
-Intuitive and user-friendly interface that allows users (customers) to search for flights, select seats, and make reservations.
+- Intuitive and user-friendly interface that allows users (customers) to search for flights, select seats, and make reservations.
-Instant confirmation of reservations with options for management and cancellation, aiming for customer satisfaction.
+- Instant confirmation of reservations with options for management and cancellation, aiming for customer satisfaction.

 ## 📌 Conclusions